 The plight of immigrants, especially those who speak indigenous languages, LGBTQ community members, deaf individuals and other underserved communities were also addressed.
 Howard Rosenblum Esq., Florencia Aguilar, Victor Sosa and Billy Pierre did a great job bringing those subjects to our attention.
 We now have an opportunity to affect change in a sphere broader than our comfort zones.

 Interpreter safety and language proficiency standards were perfect segues for the previous session.
 Knowing what to deliver is steps away from doing it accurately and safely.
 The panel led by Bruce Adelson and composed by Carla Fogaren and Ernest Niño-Murcia discussed language access and the legal side of our jobs, while Natalya Mytareva focused on language proficiency standards.

 Rafa Lombardino and Florencia Aguilar teamed up to talk about expanding our services and the need for learning and implementing new tools and skills in our professional routine.
 Elena O’Halloran expanded on the same subject (kind of) by discussing how and when machine translation becomes an ally.

 Caitilin Walsh’s presentation delivered exactly what we all needed to end a full day of learning: useful humor, self-reflection, and acceptance that indulging oneself is sometimes necessary.

 All the presentations added value to our knowledge base, and the speakers’ ability to communicate clearly made it easier for attendees to stay put, waiting for the next gem to be delivered.

-The only comment I have is that next time we need to make lunch break longer and earlier.
 I can hardly wait for the next IEO conference.